Khalil Tate: Philadelphia Eagles

 On April 26, 2020, the Philadelphia Eagles signed Tate as an undrafted free agent with the intention of converting him to wide receiver.
-He was waived on July 20, 2020.
+He was waived on July 20.
 On January 13, 2021, Tate signed a reserve/futures contract with the Eagles.
-He was waived on June 9, 2021.
+He was waived on June 9.

 Edmonton Elks

-On January 18, 2022, Tate signed with the Edmonton Elks of the Canadian Football League (CFL).
-He was released at the start of training camp on May 15, 2022.
+On January 18, 2022, Tate signed with the Edmonton Elks of the Canadian Football League (CFL) as a quarterback.
+He was released at the start of training camp on May 15.

 Toronto Argonauts

 On July 27, 2022, Tate signed with the Toronto Argonauts of the Canadian Football League.
-Tate was released by the Argos on August 9, 2022.
+Tate was released by the Argos on August 9.
 He did not make an appearance for the Argonauts during the 2022 season.

+Edmonton Elks (second stint)

+Tate returned to the Elks on March 21, 2023.
+On May 28, he was released by the Elks as part of the training camp roster cuts.
+The Elks brought Tate back on June 27.